Using your core is key for all types of movement and core strength will help your balance as well.

-Most arm movement is initiated in the back.
+Most arm movement is imitated in the back.
 Not only does a strong back look good, but it will also make your movement look controlled and intentional.

 - Set up your anchor point at belly button height when you are seated with your legs extended and your back straight.

 - With your arms extended forward, squeeze your shoulder blades together as you pull the band back as far as you can toward your stomach.

 - Release this position slowly until you are back to your starting position.